May 13, 2026

 • Your narrative has to keep up with a moving target.
 Admissions committees aren't just evaluating you in isolation.
 They're evaluating how you complement the 50 or 90 other people they've already said yes to.

-For example, Mayo Clinic accepts just 50-60 students per year.
-Stanford Medicine admits 90 students per year.
-Yale School of Medicine admits just over 100 from more than 6,000 applicants.
+For example, 50-60 students matriculate at Mayo Clinic each year.
+Only 90 students matriculate to Stanford Medicine each year.
+Roughly 100 students matriculate at Yale School of Medicine each year from more than 6,000 applicants.
 Even if you built the perfect application, the smaller class size could work against you, as it tightens the already tough competition.

 Academic Averages Keep Increasing Each Year